Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Commitment Schemes

-It is often useful to commit to some information<br/> without storing or revealing it:
+It is often useful to commit to some information<br /> without storing or revealing it:

 - A prediction market would want to reveal predictions only after the confirming/refuting event occurred.
 - Users of a system may want to discuss proposals without storing the proposal on the system.